tamunoWoks/Statistics/estimation.md

 | **Confidence Level** | Probability that the interval contains the true parameter (e.g. 95%) |

 ## Estimator
 An **estimator** is a statistical method or function that gives an approximate value (estimate) of an unknown parameter of a population (like mean, variance, proportion) using data from a sample.
 It is a formula or rule used to calculate an estimate of a population parameter based on sample data.

+#### Example:
+Suppose you're trying to estimate the population mean 𝜇.
+- You collect a sample and compute the sample mean 𝑥ˉ
+- The sample mean 𝑥ˉ is the estimator for the population mean 𝜇.